What is adaptive learning? Definition, examples, and tips

 • Motivation boost: personalized learning paths and immediate feedback keep motivation high.
 Success is felt more quickly.

-• Time-saving: lnly the relevant content is learned, so no time is wasted on already familiar material.
+• Time saving: Only the relevant content is taught, so no time is wasted on already familiar material.

 Disadvantages of adaptive learning